Bob Henriquez: Florida House of Representatives

 In 2002, Henriquez faced Hector Vila, the Republican nominee and a small business owner who ran in the Republican primary in 2000, but lost.
 Henriquez campaigned on continuing his emphasis on improving public education, providing assistance to seniors, protecting the environment, increasing economic prosperity, and improving public safety, and argued that his experience made him the best candidate.
-He defeated Vila in a landslide, winning 63% of the vote to Vila's 37%.
-When Henriquez ran for his final term in the legislature in 2004, he was opposed by Republican James Riis, whom he defeated in a rout with 70% of the vote.
+He defeated Vila in a landslide, winning 63 percent of the vote to Vila's 37 percent.
+When Henriquez ran for his final term in the legislature in 2004, he was opposed by Republican James Riis, whom he defeated in a rout with 70 percent of the vote.
 He was not able to seek re-election in 2006 due to term limits.

 Florida Department of Children and Families

 On April 3, 2008, Bob Butterworth, the former Attorney General of Florida and the Secretary of the Florida Department of Children and Families, announced that Henriquez would serve as the circuit administrator for the Department in Pasco and Pinellas Counties.
 Butterworth praised Henriquez as "a strong local leader whose passion for serving the community made him right for the job," and Henriquez asserted that there was not any room for error on the job, noting, "You can't be 99 percent successful in this agency.
 You have to be 100 percent successful."
 Henriquez held the position from 2008 to 2011, when Rick Scott became governor.